 If the shortness of breath is not changing much over time, there are some effective therapies to manage the symptoms:

 - Pulmonary rehabilitation is an exercise designed to strengthen breathing muscles and other muscles.
 It can be very effective, though many people with lung cancer find it hard to tolerate.

-- You only need a fan in one simple method for relieving shortness of breath.
-Direct the air toward the person’s face.
-There are receptors on the human face that sense air movement and send signals to the brain to reduce the sensation of ’air hunger’.
+- One simple method for relieving shortness of breath is a fan.
+Direct the air toward the person’s face if that is comfortable.
+There are receptors on the human face that sense air movement and send signals to the brain to reduce the sensation of ‘air hunger’.

 As a caregiver, it can help to understand the basics of when the person you are caring for may become nauseated (have an upset stomach).
 There are four main causes of nausea in patients with lung cancer:

-Many drugs, including pain medicines, especially those used in chemotherapy, can cause
+- Many drugs, including pain medicines, especially those used in chemotherapy, can cause nausea.

 Each type of nausea is treated differently.
 You can help the person with cancer recognize the cause and provide his or her health care team with the information they need to give effective treatment.